TurboWarp/docs/docs/website/unshared-projects.md

   https://github.com/LLK/scratch-www/pull/6773
 -->

-**Updated May 25, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party will no longer be possible in the near future due to upcoming changes to the Scratch API that we do not have control over.
+**Updated May 26, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party will no longer be possible in the near future due to upcoming changes to the Scratch API that we do not have control over.

-### May 25 {#may-25}
+### May 25 and 26 {#may-25}

-It's probably not happening this Thursday (May 26).
-You probably have at least a week before anything changes, maybe more.
+The Scratch Team tends to deploy changes on Thursdays.
+That doesn't necessarly mean that unshared projects will finally no longer be loadable on a Thursday, but it's more likely than other days.
+They appear to have found some bugs in their current implementation so they've (temporarily) reverted the changes, so we're guessing nothing will change in the next week and maybe longer.

+We're really just speculating here.

 ### May 23 and 24 {#may-23}